 Many centers are doing clinical trials to determine if carotid endarterectomy or carotid angioplasty/stenting is preferred in a given patient population.
 This data is still evolving.

-Dr. Ahuja performs both of these procedures and he will recommend the one that is best for your individual situation.
+Dr. Ahuja performs both of these procedures from his offices in southeastern Wisconsin, and he will recommend the procedure that is best for your individual situation.
 He has been involved in these trials and has the most current information available regarding the advantages and disadvantages of both procedures.